 7.14.1.
 Selection Sort

-Selection sort is small, relatively easy to understand, and works well for small arrays (a few tens of elements).
-These characteristics make it an excellent example of using arrays.
-However, the selection sort is sensitive to the data size (i.e., the array's size).
-In CS 2420, you will learn about run order and Big-O notation.
-Computer scientists use these tools to express the relative time an algorithm takes to solve a problem, expressing the runtime in terms of the data's size.
-Selection sort has a run order of O(n2), which means that doubling the data size quadruples the time needed to sort it.
-Faster sorting algorithms are desirable for processing larger amounts of data, and you will study more efficient algorithms, such as quicksort and merge sort, in CS 2420.
+Selection sort is small, relatively easy to understand and implement, and works well for small arrays (a few tens of elements).
+These characteristics make it an excellent example of array use, but it is sensitive to data size.
+Computer scientists use Big O notation to express an algorithm's general runtime as a function of data size.
+Using this notation, Selection sort's runtime is O(n2), which means that doubling the data size quadruples the time needed to sort it.
+Faster sorting algorithms, such as quicksort, are desirable for processing larger data sets.

-The selection sort algorithm is named for its basic behavior.
-It selects the smallest value in an array, swaps it with the element at the top, effectively shrinks the array by one element, and then repeats the process until the array size is 0 and the array is sorted.
-(We can modify the algorithm to select the largest element and swap it with the element at the bottom of the array.)
-Selection sort doesn't change the data array size; instead, it changes the value stored in a variable, top, that indexes into the array.
-For the rest of this discussion, we'll use the term sub-array to help clarify this organization.
+The selection sort selects the smallest value in an array, swaps it with the element at the top, and logically moves the top down by one element.
+It repeats this cycle until the array size is 0 and the array is sorted.
+The algorithm can also select the largest element and swap it with the bottom element.
+Selection sort doesn't physically change the array size; instead, it maintains an index to the top (or bottom) that divides the array into two subarrays: sorted and unsorted.
+For simplicity, the following descriptions refer to the unsorted subarray as "the" subarray.

 (a)(b)(c)(d)

 3. In a sense, saving the smallest array element "frees" that location in the array.
-The second step copies or saves the value at the top of the array into this now "free" or "empty" location.
+The process copies or saves the top element in this now "free" or "empty" location.

-4. The final step copies the value stored in the temporary variable to the top of the sub-array.
+4. Finally, the process copies the temporary variable to the top of the subarray.

 #include <iostream>